grafana/grafana/docs/sources/project/building_from_source.md

 - [Go (Latest Stable)](https://golang.org/dl/)
 - [Git](https://git-scm.com/downloads)
 - [NodeJS LTS](https://nodejs.org/download/)
 - node-gyp is the Node.js native addon build tool and it requires extra dependencies: python 2.7, make and GCC.
-These are already installed for most Linux distros and MacOS.
+These are already installed for most Linux distros and macOS.
 See the Building On Windows section or the [node-gyp installation instructions](https://github.com/nodejs/node-gyp#installation) for more details.

 ## Get Code
 Create a directory for the project and set your path accordingly (or use the [default Go workspace directory](https://golang.org/doc/code.html#GOPATH)).
 Then download and install Grafana into your $GOPATH directory: